 Consumers in different nations and different cultures experience and react to colours differently.
-When choosing your colours take into account the target audience cultural background.
+When choosing your colours take into account the target audience’s cultural background.
 Specific associations in some countries may be completely different in others.
-For instance, we can look into the variations on the colour yellow:
+For instance, we can look into the variations in the colour yellow:

 - In Western culture, it represents optimism and happiness

 - In Japan, it is associated with courage, bravery